Western Togoland Rebellion: November

 On 30 November – soldiers from the Ghanaian Armed Forces were deployed to the Volta Region ahead of the 2020 presidential election on December 7.

 December

-On 17 December – a fake lawyer representing the Western Togoland separatists has been arrested.
+On 17 December – a fake lawyer representing the Western Togoland separatists was arrested.

-On 22 December – 30 alleged separatists were arrested after the Accra Circuit Court had discharged.
+On 22 December – 30 alleged separatists were re-arrested after the Accra Circuit Court had discharged them.

 2021

 February

 On 4 February – Unidentified armed men clashed with a police patrol in Kwaebibirem District, Eastern Region.
 One policemen was killed and another wounded.
 The police patrol was dispatched there to respond to a robbery attack and road blocking.

 April

 On 13 April – 3 officers were arrested for separatist views about Western Togoland.

 2022

 January

 On 10 January – 6 separatists were arrested for planning to attack a Bank of Ghana office in Hohoe.

 April

 On 6 April – Ghanaian authorities had increased security alert levels due to concerns of attacks by separatists.

 2023

 A few isolated incidents of violence occurred.